17ishneetkaur-dotcom/Banglatrails_codebase/README.md

 ### Beyond Destinations.
 Discover Stories.

-BanglaTrails is a cultural exploration platform that helps travelers experience the real Bangladesh—not just through places, but through the people, traditions, flavors, history, and stories that bring them to life.
+BanglaTrails is a cultural exploration platform that helps travelers experience the real West bengal —not just through places, but through the people, traditions, flavors, history, and stories that bring them to life.

 ---